Steve Bingham (bassist): 1960s to 1980s

 In 1972, Colin Blunstone's album Ennismore was released.
 Bingam's bass work can be heard punctuating Blunstone's vocal on the track "Pay Me Later".

-Bingham played bass on Ronnie Laine's 1974 album Anymore for Anymore.
+Bingham played bass on Ronnie Lane's 1974 album Anymore for Anymore.
 Leading up to his work on the album, Bingham recalled receiving a call from Bruce Rowland who was once a drummer for Joe Cocker and at the time, a current drummer for the group Slim Chance.
 He was invited to come to a farm in the middle of nowhere near the Welsh Border.
-There, Laine was living in a small cottage with his family and animals, dogs cats and ducks.
-After going to pub and having a good session, they came back to the farm and went into his barn to play along with some of Laine's songs.
+There, Lane was living in a small cottage with his family and animals, dogs cats and ducks.
+After going to pub and having a good session, they came back to the farm and went into his barn to play along with some of Lane's songs.
 These would be the songs for the album, Anymore for Anymore.
 Bingham's room to stay in turnout to be an old caravan with a leaking roof, no heating and no facilities.